openSUSE/news-o-o/_posts/2011-12-12-forums-and-wikis-and-blogs-oh-my.markdown

 ---
-author: Matthew Ehle
+author: MatthewEhle
+comments: true
 date: 2011-12-12 17:49:07+00:00
 layout: post
 link: https://news.opensuse.org/2011/12/12/forums-and-wikis-and-blogs-oh-my/
+slug: forums-and-wikis-and-blogs-oh-my
-title: "Forums and Wikis and Blogs, Oh MY!"
+title: Forums and Wikis and Blogs, Oh MY!
+wordpress_id: 12174
 categories:
 - Announcements
 - Infrastructure
 ---

 It has been suggested that I write a post explaining some of the big changes that we have been doing with the forums, wikis, and blogs over the last few weeks.Â  Here is a quick list: